Trading FAQs: Order Types

 - Types of stop orders

-What time limitations can I place on an order?
+What time limitations and additional instructions can I place on an order?

 You place a time limitation on a stock trade order by selecting one of the following time-in-force types: